WEBP to JPG Converter — Free Online

 Quality tips for WEBP → JPG

 When converting WEBP to JPG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If JPG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For WEBP to JPG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+WebP is usually already a lossy format, and JPEG is also lossy, so this is a lossy-to-lossy hop — there's a small recompression cost, but at the default quality of 92 it's visually negligible for ordinary photos.
+One real change: if the WebP had transparency, JPEG can't keep it and those areas will be filled with a solid background.

 Troubleshooting